-How you care for and launder your clothes dramatically affect the look, shape and longevity of them.
+How you care for and launder your clothes dramatically affect the look, shape, and longevity of them.
 There is obviously way more to it than sorting darks and lights and hoping for the best.
-I’ll be the first to admit that I don’t always heed proper washing instructions but I was noticing the effect it has on my clothes, making them fade faster and look worn after just a month or two.
-I took it upon myself to properly care for my wardrobe and see if it made a difference and I’m here to say it really did!
+I’ll be the first to admit that I don’t always heed proper washing instructions, but after noticing the effect it had on my clothes — making them fade faster and look worn after just a month or two — I took it upon myself to properly care for my wardrobe and see if it made a difference and I’m here to say it really did!

 If you’re noticing fading, soap build-up, shrinkage, wrinkles that won’t iron out, etc. it’s not too late!
 Take a look at these laundry tips and be on your way to your clothes looking brand new!

 Have you ever noticed the inside of your clothing is in better shape than the outside?
 Turning your clothes inside out to protect from fading and wash wear will keep your pieces in tip top shape.
 This is especially important for dark denim and pants.
 You should also be turning any garments with beading, print, or other embellishments inside out to protect them damage in the wash.

 Use a mesh laundry bag (or a pillowcase) on hand for hosiery, socks, undergarments and other delicate items.
 Simply put them into the bag or pillowcase and tie it off and wash as you would with the rest of the laundry.
 The bag protects the pieces from being roughed up by other clothes.
 I’ve lost one too many pairs of tights from them getting stretched and tied into knots in a normal load of laundry.
 This trick has extended the life of many delicate pieces of mine!